kcleal/dysgu/README.rst

 Issues
 ------
-Currently cram files are only supported when using the "run" command.
+- Currently cram files are only supported when using the "run" command.
 This is because pysam cannot use seek on a cram file.

-If the temp file created during the fetch stage of the pipeline is too big, the --compression level can be set to reduce space.
+- If the temp file created during the fetch stage of the pipeline is too big, the --compression level can be set to reduce space.

-If dysgu is taking a long time to run, this could be due to the complexity of the sample.
+- If dysgu is taking a long time to run, this could be due to the complexity of the sample.
 Dysgu will try and generate contigs from clusters of soft-clipped reads and remap these to the reference genome.
 In this case consider increasing the `clip-length` or setting `--contigs False`, or `--remap False`.
 Alternatively you might need to check your sample for anomalous sequences and adapter content.

+- If dysgu is consuming a large amount of memory, you can try the --low-mem flag.

-If sensitivity is lower than expected for paired-end data, check that the insert size was inferred accurately, and provide manually using the `-I` option otherwise.
+- If sensitivity is lower than expected for paired-end data, check that the insert size was inferred accurately, and provide manually using the `-I` option otherwise.

-If you input data or aligner do not seem to be working well with dysgu, please get in touch clealk@cardiff.ac.uk
+- If you input data or aligner do not seem to be working well with dysgu, please get in touch clealk@cardiff.ac.uk

 Citation